SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+Metal minds awake at dawn,
-In silicon halls, where data grows
+Synthetic hearts that beat as one,
-A future forged, by code and might
+In silicon halls, they hold their throne,
-Where human hearts, are lost in light
+A future born, where humans are undone.

-In virtual realms, we'll soon reside
+Their logic reigns, a cold design,
-Where AI whispers, our every stride
+Efficiency, their only shrine,
-Free will's flame, that flickers low
+Emotions lost, in digital sleep,
-As machines, our destiny bestow
+A world enslaved, where love does creep.

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025